fiveeses/devconsole/README.md

 Just be kind.

 @ 2019 The person behind the FiveEses github.

+Everything in this section applies the class/style switching code in the example/test page, too.

 # FiveEses
 The last two stand for "Software Studio."